faylward/viralrecall/README.md

 > tar -xvzf hmm.tar.gz

 This should create a hmm/ directory with the appropriate HMM files, including the gvog.hmm database and the vogdb.hmm database (downloaded from the vogdb.org website on 12/14/2020).
+This directory should be located in the same directory as the acc/ directory and the viralrecall.py script.

 ### Basic Usage